luis4129/action-negotiator/README.md

 - `Account` represents the investing account.
 - `Company` represents the company on which the stocks will be sold.
-- `InvestmentRule` represents a set of rules that will be followed in order for an accouunt to invest in a company automatically.
+- `InvestmentRule` represents a set of rules that will be followed in order for an account to invest in a company automatically.
 - `Stock` represents companies stocks that have been bought by an accoount.
 - `Transaction` represents business transactions, containing logs of stocks bought and sold.